mayank2290/LendingClubCaseStudy/README.md

 ```
 Identification of such defaulters applicants using EDA is the aim of this case study.

-Perform an analysis to understand the driving factors (or driver variables)
+Perform an analysis to understand the driving factors behind loan default,
-behind loan default, i.e.the variables which are strong indicators of default.
+i.e.the variables which are strong indicators of default.
 The company can utilise this knowledge for its portfolio and risk assessment.

 ```